-Research Question 1: Degree of Agreement Between Student and Teacher Raters
+RQI: Degree of Agreement Between Student and Teacher Raters

 Table 2 presents a descriptive crosstabulation of the student and teacher goal attainment ratings.
-As shown in Table 2, 125 (49.8%) of goal attainment outcomes are in exact agreement between the student and teacher rater.
-Spearman correlation (r_s) analysis also indicates the two score distributions are moderately related, $r_s(251) = .447$, 95% CI [.341, .541].
+As shown in Table 2, 125 (49.8%) of goal attainment outcomes are in exact agreement between the student and teacher raters.
+Spearman correlation (r_s) analysis also indicates the two-score distributions are moderately related, r_s (251) = .447, 95% confidence interval [CI] = [.341, .541].
 More generally, both appear to approach normalcy, with most goals being attained at expected levels.
 There are higher levels of agreement across raters at the center of the outcome distribution (expected levels of attainment) with most disagreement at the tail-ends of the outcome distribution (i.e., much less than expected [-2] or much more than expected [2]).
-When student and teacher raters are given partial credit for near agreement, Kappa (κ) analysis indicated that, overall, there was a fair amount of agreement, κ =.370, 95% CI (.282, .458).
+When student and teacher raters are given partial credit for near agreement, kappa (κ) analysis indicated that, overall, there was a fair amount of agreement, $\kappa = .370, 95\%$ CI [.282, .458].
 That is, student and teacher perceptions of students' goal attainment outcomes provide divergent but complementary information, each likely worth considering on its own in analysis and instructional planning.

-Research Question 2: Impact of Rater on Teacher Implementation Supports Effect
+RQ2: Impact of Rater on Teacher Implementation Supports Effect

 Table 3 summarizes results of BMA analysis, including side-by-side comparisons of effect estimates from the most probable models.
-In this BMA analysis, 25 models in total were retained, however, the models shown in Table 3 were the most probable given available data and, consequently, had greater weight in BMA analysis.
-The overall conditional probability given available data for an effect of teacher implementation support (online only versus online + coaching) was .578 (or 57.8%) using student-rated goal attainment outcome data and .565 (or 56.5%) using teacher data, which constitute weak evidence.
-We also examined if the effect of implementation support was moderated by student disability status.
-The low conditional probability for such an effect (\approx 20%), irrespective of type of rater, provides reasonably strong evidence that disability status was not a moderator of the relationship between teacher implementation supports and goal attainment outcomes.
+In this BMA analysis, 25 models in total were retained; however, the models shown in Table 3 were the most probable given the available data and, consequently, had greater weight in BMA analysis.
+The overall conditional probability given available data for an effect of teacher implementation support (online-only vs. online + coaching) was .578 (or 57.8%) using student-rated goal attainment outcome data and .565 (or 56.5%) using teacher data, which constitute weak evidence.
+We also examined whether the effect of implementation support was moderated by student disability status.
+The low conditional probability for such an effect (≈20%), irrespective of type of rater, provides reasonably strong evidence that disability status was not a moderator of the relationship between